ramofabian/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Required Homework/Tasks
 ### Watched Week 0 - Live Streamed Video
-:white_check_mark: I was present during the live trasmisstion [Link to video](https://www.youtube.com/watch?v=SG8blanhAOg&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv&index=12)
+:white_check_mark: I was present during the live transmission  [Link to video](https://www.youtube.com/watch?v=SG8blanhAOg&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv&index=12)

 Please find below some notes that I have taken from the video:
-#### Bussines use case of the project
+#### Business use case of the project
-At the end of the course we will have implemented a new social media called Cruddur, which is an ephemral social network where the users can post, share temporal messages and at the same time bring the user th posibility of monetize the content that has been creted.
-During this time, we will be using all concepts learned during the lenssons to carry on the works by using AWS services, Github and Gitpod mainly.
+At the end of the course we will have implemented a new social media called Cruddur, which is an ephemeral social network where the users can post, share temporal messages and at the same time bring the user the possibility of monetize the content that has been created.
+During this time, we will be using all concepts learned during the lessons to carry on the works by using AWS services, Github and Gitpod mainly.

-This platform will be using the architecture of microservices which helps to reuse services and code scalling.
-Where JavaScript + React will be used for frontend and Python + React will be used for backend, regarding databses it might be using SQL or NOSQL DB, the system will have its own NFQDN and security polcies will be implemented to protect the pplatform and users.
+This platform will be using the architecture of microservices which helps to reuse services and code scaling.
+Where JavaScript + React will be used for frontend and Python + React will be used for backend, regarding databases it might be using SQL or NOSQL DB, the system will have its own NFQDN and security policies will be implemented to protect the platform and users.

-There are 2 types of application archtecture:
+There are 2 types of application architecture:
-* Monolitic: In this the archtecture there is only one application that centralices all the works and the system relays only in it.
+* Monolithic: In this the architecture there is only one application that centralizes all the works and the system relays only in it.
 There is no separated services for each function.
-* Microservices: It realys on a series of services deployable which acomplish specific functions or goals and the can be updated, tested, deployed and scaled. it reduces the complexity of the solution.
-It rellays on the stack below:
+* Microservices: It relays on a series of services deployable which accomplish specific functions or goals and the can be updated, tested, deployed and scaled. it reduces the complexity of the solution.
+It relays on the stack below:
 <table>
     <tr>
         <td>User Unit</td>